hsalmi/example/README.md

 # example
-An example repository for Git data
+An example repository for Git data:
+This is an example file I am using on the course.
+This is added for pushing and updated readme file!